International Skating Union: Members

+Russia and Belarus suspension

+After the 2022 Russian invasion of Ukraine, the ISU issued Communication No. 2469, banning all Russian and Belarusian athletes from events until further notice.
+On 28 March 2023 the International Olympic Committee (IOC) issued a statement recommending that Russian and Belarusian athletes be allowed to compete under a neutral flag.
+On 11 June 2023 the ISU responded to the IOC 28 March statement, saying that the ISU Council "decided to explore the feasibility issues with regard to potential pathways to implement the IOC recommendations within ISU Sports. ...The Council will continue to monitor the situation in Ukraine and its impact on the ISU activity as well as the decisions and their implementation within the Olympic Movement.
+In the meantime, ISU Communication 2469 remains in force".
+On 28 July the IOC responded to questions about its position.

+The suspension was extended in 2023, 2024 and 2025.

 ISU Congress

 The highest-ranking body of the ISU is the ISU Congress which consists of the ISU Members.
 The Congress meets once every two years for an ordinary meeting.
 Ordinary resolutions are passed by a simple majority of votes of the ISU Members represented and voting at a Congress.
 Proposals require a two-thirds majority of ISU Members in favor in order to be accepted.

-Since the ISU's inception in 1892, 58 ordinary meetings in total have been organized.
+Since the ISU's inception in 1892, 59 ordinary meetings in total have been organized.

 ISU Council

 The ISU Council constitutes the highest ISU body between two Congresses.

 It is the executive body of the ISU and is responsible for determining the policies of the ISU and deciding upon the general coordination of the ISU structure and strategy.
-The Council consists of the President, a Vice President, and five members for the Figure Skating Branch and a Vice President, and five members for the Speed Skating Branch.
+The Council consists of the President, a vice president, and five members for the Figure Skating Branch and a vice president, and five members for the Speed Skating Branch.

+In 1967, Jacques Favart, who was the ISU's vice president for figure skating, replaced Ernst Labin as ISU president due to Labin's death six weeks after taking office; Favart served for the next 13 years.
+Also in 1967, Sonia Bianchetti of Italy became the first woman council member.

-The Council is assisted by the Director General and the ISU Secretariat.
+The council is assisted by the Director General and the ISU Secretariat.
 The Director General is responsible for the daily management of all business and financially related activities of the ISU and the operation of the Secretariat.

 As of the summer of 2008, the ISU consisted of 63 member nations, with a governing council of 11.
 To add any proposal to the agenda of meetings, it must have support from four-fifths of the members.
 Proposals on the agenda are approved with a two-thirds majority vote.